 Welcoming Business Environment

-In 2019, Virginia was named as the Top State for Business by CNBC for the its world-class workforce, high-performing education system, and business friendly regulations.
+In 2019, Virginia was named as the Top State for Business by CNBC for its world-class workforce, high-performing education system, and business friendly regulations.
 Additionally, Arlington was ranked as the second easiest place for business operations by Arizona State University's Doing Business North America report, which highlighted the County's regulations for employing workers, paying taxes, and starting a business.

 Federal Research Award Opportunities